YoichiroSugimoto/20241111_PTMs_in_lysine_rich_domains/README.md

 # Introduction
 An R-based pipeline for studying lysine hydroxylations from proteomics data.
-This pipeline uses the package "ptm.stoichiometry" to calculate the stoichiometry of lysine hydroxylations.
+This pipeline uses the package `ptm.stoichiometry` to calculate the stoichiometry of lysine hydroxylations.

 ---